MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-During the project we made extensive use of the Compute Engine for training and infering our model, yielding promising results for translation.
+During the project, we made extensive use of the Compute Engine for training and infering our model, yielding promising results for translation.
 The setup was simple: the remote machine was initialized with the | "pytorch-latest-cpu" image and the Nvidia T5 GPU.
 Our repository was transferred and kept up-to-date using Git.
 Training and inference was completed for parts of the data set.
 Two difficulties were experienced during use: (1) At multiple occasion, the SSH connection was lost.
 This would regularly happen at the 1h mark, however, changing session timeout settings did not help resolve this issue.
 This issue could be resolved using tmux in future session.
 (2) We did not implement a process for exporting trained weights and biases.

 ### Question 19